 The Probation Experience Project

 The Probation Experience Project (PEP), funded by the Annie E. Casey Foundation, is a research-to-practice partnership that utilizes participatory methods to shift the purpose, culture, and practice of youth probation systems.
-We aim to drive fundamental reforms in partnership with youth, families, and communities to learn from their experiences and identify policy and practice recommendations for transforming youth probation systems and ensuring equitable access to resources in the community.
+We aim to drive fundamental reforms in partnership with youth, families, and communities to learn from their experiences and identify policy and practice recommendations for transforming youth probation systems and ensuring fair access to resources in the community.
 This project ended in June 2024.

 Context